wvqusrai/hnu_exam/README.md

-# .cls file of Hengyang Normal University exam template
+# The .cls file is for Hengyang Normal University exam template.
-## based on exam template https://www.ctan.org/pkg/exam
+## It is based on exam template on ctan: https://www.ctan.org/pkg/exam

 different types of questions continuous labeling